No, it is actually much worse.

-Celiac disease is a genetic, lifelong and autoimmune disease that affects 1% of the population.
-More than 80% of individuals suffering from celiac disease have not yet been diagnosed.
+Coeliac disease is a genetic, lifelong and autoimmune disease that affects 1% of the population.
+More than 80% of individuals suffering from coeliac disease have not yet been diagnosed.

 Gluten intolerance, on the other hand, is estimated to affect a higher number of people, up to 13% of the population or possibly more.